lagooned/blog/posts/hosting-next-js-site-github-pages.md

     $ git push origin HEAD
 ```

-this will push code to the default branch on your repository. when visiting [the repository](https://github.com/lagooned/blog) on you should see your entire root directory and the readme rendered.
+this will push code to the default branch on your repository. when visiting [the repository](https://github.com/lagooned/blog) on github, you should see your entire root directory and the readme rendered.

 # creating the workflow